-The works lie close to the River Teith SAC.
+The works lie within 20m of the River Teith SAC.
 BEAR Scotland produced a Habitats Regulations Appraisal (HRA) Proforma to assess potential effects of the proposed resurfacing works on the SAC.
-This HRA Proforma concluded that works would not result in any Likely Significant Effects on the qualifying species within the River Teith SAC, provided that standard measures for pollution prevention are adhered to during works.
+This HRA Proforma concluded that works would not result in any Likely Significant Effects on the qualifying species within the River Teith SAC due to the localised nature of the works, location within a residential setting, no in-stream works, and the distance between the SAC and the scheme extents, and restriction to the A84 trunk road boundary.
+Standard measures for pollution prevention will be adhered to during works.